I think my friend has an eating disorder

 In our image-obsessed culture, we spend a lot of time thinking and talking about our body image.

-But you may have a friend who seems to have gone one step further, becoming obsessed about food and dieting.
-You are concerned that your friend might have an eating disorder and are not sure what to do.
+But you may have a friend who seems to have gone one step further, becoming obsessed with food and dieting.
+You're concerned that your friend might have an eating disorder and are not sure what to do.
+This article explores how you can broach the subject and offer support for your friend.

 How do I know if my friend has an eating disorder?